kjm9198/kjm9198/README.md

 I'm a passionate Vietnamese software developer born in Poland with expertise in Python and Java.
 I'm currently a 3rd year student at the university Polsko-Japońska Akademia Technik Komputerowych and my specialization is Business Application.
-My interests also extend to modern web development technologies like FastAPI, JavaScript, React and Speed typing.
+My interests also extend to modern web development technologies like FastAPI, JavaScript and React.

 - 🐍 Python Enthusiast
 - ☕ Java Developer